mattneary/jeannie/README.md

 given command into one of two buckets: tasks involving soft skills are completed by a follow-on GPT-3 completion, whereas tasks that demand greater precision are delegated to bash--with GPT-3 being used to generate the bash code.
-The triage prompt runs in `assign.sh`.
-The main code is in `genie`.
+The triage prompt is broke into a function called `assign`.

 ## Installation